Earth Data Store

 Canada’s iconic landscapes are defined by its resource-rich forests, fields, lakes, mountains and oceans.
-Our natural resources sector contributes 17% to Canada’s GDP.
-Improved stewardship and management is needed to protect Canada’s forests from wildfires that cost $0.5 -$1.0 B annually and to support sustainable development of major resource projects valued at $585 B over the next 10 years.
+Our natural resources sector contributes 17 per cent to Canada’s GDP.
+Improved stewardship and management are needed to protect forests from wildfires that cost up to $1 billion annually, as well as to support sustainable development of major resource projects valued at $585 billion over the next 10 years.

-The remote sensing sector is poised for enormous growth due to the volume of spectrally rich data sets that are now becoming accessible at a global scale.
-Temporal resolutions of geospatial information is increasing at an unprecedented rate, generating trillions of unique measurements (i.e., pixels) and Terabytes of data each day.
+The remote sensing sector is poised for enormous growth due to the volume of rich data sets that are now becoming accessible at a global scale.
+The frequency of satellite images of the Earth is also increasing at unprecedented rates, generating trillions of unique measurements (i.e., pixels) and Terabytes of data each day.

-The project will look at a number of highly relevant use cases, including the assessment of risk related to climate change and extreme weather events.
-Better access to and understanding of available data will enable researchers, businesses, and government agencies to make informed decisions on a wide array of key environmental issues.
+The project is looking at relevant use cases, including the assessment of risk related to climate change and extreme weather events.
+Better access to and understanding of available data will enable researchers, businesses and government agencies to make informed decisions on a wide array of key environmental issues.